Edwin Young: 1968 Olympic Bronze Medal

 He represented the United States at the 1968 Summer Olympics in Mexico City, where he won a bronze medal in the 10 m platform diving event.
-America had alway won this event at the Olympics except for the 1912 Olympiad.
+America had always won this event at the Olympics except for the 1912 Olympiad.
 In October, 1968 the favorite for the event was Italian Klaus Dibiasi, shown in the center on the podium photo at left.
 Dibiasi, the 1964 silver medalist and 1966 European Champion, took the early lead, held it through the contest, and increased it during the final rounds.
 Dibiasi would win the Olympic event in both 1972 and 1976, and many would consider him the greatest Olympic platform diver, until American Greg Louganis made his Olympic appearance.

 Dive coaching

 After graduating Indiana and retiring from competitive diving, he coached for the U.S. Army at West Point, and then for 11 seasons at the University of Arizona from 1973-1984.
 Young resigned as the Arizona dive coach at the age of 36 for "personal reasons", and was replaced by 1976 Olympic 3-meter springboard bronze medalist Cynthia Potter, who had formerly coached diving at Southern Methodist University.
 Young coached age group diving at the Tucson Diving Club, around 100 miles Southeast of Phoenix.
 He led Arizona's Wildcat dive team to their first dive scoring in the NCAA championships.
 Michele Mitchell, one of his more exceptional divers, swam for Arizona from 1979-1983, and was a two-time Olympic silver medalist.
 In 1983, Young was named as the Head Diving Coach for the United States Diving Team at the July, 1983 World University Games in Edmonton, Alberta, Canada.

 Young died of bladder cancer in 2006 in Tucson, Arizona, at the age of 58, cutting short his coaching career.
 He was survived by his daughter, Heather Marie Burgoyne.
 A service was held at Heather Mortuary on Saturday, July 1, 2006 on Columbus Avenue in Tucson.
 Young made the unique request that he be cremated in an Arizona Diving shirt, and his ashes be placed in a bronze urn, that would ever reside at the Hillenbrand Aquatic Center at the University of Arizona.
 The urn remains at the 10-meter level of the diving tower by the west pillar.
 Most of his former divers consider the placement of his ashes a fitting tribute to the man who wanted to watch divers for eternity.